Nondescript. The daughter of no one,

 her raven hair.
 She watched it descend to the floor—

 silent, soft, slow.
-He dressed and, turning back from the door,
+He dressed, turning back before departing to

-demanded that she pack; they’d depart within the month.
+demand that she pack; they’d decamp within the month.

 from her skin.
 Despite the drumming of thunder,